 “Aww.”
 He hung his head.

 “All right, all right.”
-Kitlyn knelt in place, Pim flopping down after her, cross-legged.
+Kitlyn knelt in place, Pim flopping down beside her, cross-legged.

 She put a hand on the ground; a tingle of magic rippled up her arm and washed over her.
 Her mind reached out to the earth and stone, drawing a chorus of a hundred whispering voices into her thoughts.
 It took her only a second to sense a handful of small rocks in the grass.
 At her beckoning, the grape-sized stones bounced free of the soil and came rolling over with a scraping clatter.